 Phase 2: Behavioral Analytics

 Once the sender is mapped to an identity, the system applies behavior analytics against the features of the message to determine any anomalous behavior.
-This process accounts for, but is not limited to, behaviors such as frequency of when messages are typically sent, whether the sender has ever interacted with the recipient or the organization, or whether the content and structure of the message is expected by the recipient.
+This process accounts for, but is not limited to, behaviors such as the frequency of which messages are typically sent, whether the sender has ever interacted with the recipient or the organization before, or whether the content and structure of the message is expected by the recipient.

 Phase 3: Trust Modeling

 Finally, the last phase measures the likelihood that the recipient trusts the sender enough to open the message and be impacted by a malicious attack.
-Ultimately, the model evaluates interaction; the closer the previous observed interaction, the less tolerant for anomalous behavior the model becomes.
+Ultimately, the model evaluates interaction; the closer the previous observed interaction, the less tolerant the model becomes for anomalous behavior.

-The Agari Identity Graph was developed as the core of the next generation of advanced threat protection for email, taking a new approach to detecting modern, sophisticated, identity-based attacks.
-The Identity Graph leverages a variety of email telemetry sources, including insights from over 2 trillion emails annually, that incorporate local context for a specific company.
-Organizations that are protected by the Identity Graph are well positioned to be protected against the latest attacks of today and the next evolution of attacks that we expect to see in the future.
+The Fortra Identity Graph was developed as the core of next-generation advanced email threat protection via machine learning algorithms to detect modern, identity-based attacks.
+The Identity Graph leverages a variety of email telemetry sources, including TRILLIONS of email insights annually, that incorporate local context for a specific company.
+Organizations that are protected by the Identity Graph are well positioned to be protected against the latest attacks of today and the next evolution of attacks that we can expect to see in the future.